-Their journey north sparked a Trump tweetstorm
+This year, the annual US-bound migrant caravan sparked a Trump tweetstorm

 Mexico's foreign minister fires back

-"Fox & Friends" reports on the caravan Sunday morning described the group as a "small army of migrants marching toward the United States."
+"Fox & Friends" reports on the caravan on April 1 described the group as a "small army of migrants marching toward the United States."

-The network also featured an interview with National Border Patrol Council President Brandon Judd, who accused Mexican officials of helping the migrants get to the US border and called for activists helping the migrants to face prosecution in the United States.
+The network featured an interview with National Border Patrol Council President Brandon Judd, who accused Mexican officials of helping the migrants get to the US border and called for activists helping the migrants to face prosecution in the United States.

-Trump's tweets came later Sunday morning.
+Trump's first tweet about the caravan came later that Sunday morning.

 Mexico's foreign minister swiftly fired back with tweets in English and Spanish.